FloridaMan7588/docker-forge-server/README.md

 # docker-forge
  Simple Minecraft Forge server running in a docker container.

-#Disclaimer
-The files required for forge to run on most versions are not present, do not attempt to run on any other version than 1.12.2 These files will be added in the next commit as currently I am pushing this version from a laptop that doesn't have the space for forge.
 # Setup
 This docker container requires a volume to edit any variable as there aren't any environment variables mapped as of now.
 The volume needs to be mapped to /forge in the container.
 The port 25565 needs to be exposed to 25565 in the container.